Scholar's Challenge

 What is Scholars Challenge?

-The Scholars Challenge is the solo grind, just you, your brain, and 120 questions comin’ straight from the curriculum.
+The Scholars Challenge is where you and your brain answer 120 questions from the curriculum.
 It’s not about memorizing random facts; this test checks how you think.
-Multiple choice, but with a twist: you can lock in more than one answer.
-Play it safe with 2 or 3, or go all-in with one and try to flex max points.
-Every choice matters, and even if you’re not sure, take the shot.
-Guessing keeps you in the game.
+It is multiple choice, but with a twist: you can put more than one answer.
+You can play it safe with 2 or 3, or go all-in with one and try to score full points.
+Every choice matters, and even if you’re not sure, just answer.

 →